Nitecore MH25GTS

 Beam:

-The Nitecore MH25GTS has a rather small diameter reflector, so it is never going to awe anybody concerning its ‘throw’ capabilities.
+The Nitecore MH25GTS has a rather small diameter reflector, so it will never awe anybody concerning its ‘throw’ capabilities.

 Low Voltage warning:

-When the Voltage drops to a certain point, the light behind the side switch will start blinking rapidly, and the light will turn into its lowest output mode…
+When the Voltage drops to a certain point, the light behind the side switch starts blinking rapidly and turns into its lowest output mode.

 Throw: